big-data-lab-team/big-data-lab-team.github.io/GETTING_STARTED.md

 and that the scientits' effort is primarily expended in recognizing and rooting out error.
 ```
-In other words, think of all possible causes that might corrupt your results: background tasks running on computers, software bugs, data corruption due to overwrites, etc
+In other words, think of all possible causes that might corrupt your results: background tasks running on computers, software bugs, data corruption, etc